 Founded in 1985, Habitat for Humanity of Greater Portland, is committed to the development and uplifting of families and communities, not only to the construction of houses.
 Geographically, we initially served 11 towns/cities surrounding and including Portland, we now serve the 28 communities in the greater Portland area.

-Habitat for Humanity of Greater Portland is a homeownership program.
-The homes are sold with affordable monthly payments to Habitat families by means of subsidized financing.
-Families invest approximately $2,000 to pay for closing costs in addition to volunteering hundreds of hours of sweat-equity to help build their own home, as well as the homes of other Habitat partner families.
+Habitat is a homeownership program.
+The homes are sold with affordable monthly payments to families by means of subsidized financing.
+Additionally, volunteer hundreds of hours of sweat-equity to help build their own home, as well as the homes of other Habitat partner families.

 All applicants go through an extensive screening process that determines eligibility based on three basic criteria: